KeyboardDabbler/keyboardDabbler.com/content/blog/desktop-gaming-pc.md

 ---
-title: "Ultimate Gaming Rig - A Journey of Performance and Style - It's But a Scratch!"
+title: "Ultimate Gaming Rig - It's But a Scratch!"
 description: "Follow along as I detail the process of creating my dream gaming PC.
 From hardware selection and case choices to overcoming challenges, join me on the journey of building a high-performing, stylish, and future-proof gaming rig."
 publishedAt: "2023-06-25"
 aside: false